Valur (men's basketball): History

 The club was founded as Gosi on 25 December 1951 and was one of the founding members of the Icelandic men's top division.
 On 22 December 1957 the club changed its name to Körfuknattleiksfélag Reykjavíkur (English: Reykjavík Basketball Club) and played under that name until 1970.
 On 3 October 1970 the club merged into Valur sports club and became its basketball department.

-Under the new name, Valur had considerable success in the 1980's, winning the Icelandic championship two times, in 1980 and 1983, and the Icelandic cup three times, 1980, 1981 and 1983.
+Under the new name, Valur had considerable success in the 1980s, winning the Icelandic championship two times, in 1980 and 1983, and the Icelandic cup three times, 1980, 1981 and 1983.

-In 1992, Valur reached the Úrvalsdeild finals where it lost to Keflavík 2-3.
+In 1992, Valur reached the Úrvalsdeild finals where it lost to Keflavík 2–3.

 In 2022, Valur won its third national championship after beating Tindastóll in the Úrvalsdeild finals.
-On 2 October 2022, Valur won its first Super Cup, after defeating Icelandic Cup holders Stjarnan 80-77.
+On 2 October 2022, Valur won its first Super Cup, after defeating Icelandic Cup holders Stjarnan 80–77.

 On 14 January 2023, Valur won its fourth Icelandic Cup title, and its first in 40 years, after defeating Stjarnan in the Cup final.